Bayesian Nonparametric Kernel-Learning: Model

+The Dirichlet process is a distribution over discrete probability measures (i.e., atoms), $G=\sum_{k=1}^\infty \pi_k\delta_{\pi_k}$, with countably infinite support, where the finite-dimensional marginals are distributed according to a finite Dirichlet distribution \citep{Ferguson:1973uj}.
+We sample the mixture weights from a stick breaking prior, i.e. $\pi \sim \mathit{GEM}(\alpha)$ where $\mathit{GEM}$ is the stick breaking prior \citep{sethuraman94}.
+We also put a Normal-Inverse-Wishart prior on the mean $\mu_k$ and variance $\Sigma_k$ of each of the Gaussian components.

-Above we discussed how functions in a kernel's RKHS can be approximated using a linear mapping in the random features, thus we consider models that operate linearly in the random features using a vector $\beta\in\R^{2M}$.
-As is standard in Bayesian regression and classification models \cite{Bishop2003}, we generate $\beta$ from a Normal prior, $\beta \sim \calN(\mu_{\beta},\sigma I)$.
+Secondly, model parameters are generated.
+In Section \ref{sec:randfeat} we discussed how functions in a kernel's RKHS can be approximated using a linear mapping in the random features.
+Thus, we consider models that operate linearly in the random features using a vector $\beta\in\R^{2M}$.
+As is standard in Bayesian regression and classification models \citep{Bishop2003}, we generate $\beta$ from a Normal prior, $\beta \sim \calN(\mu_{\beta},\sigma I)$.